katari15045/library/README.txt

 To Do
 -----
+-> On rotation, scrollView should show the same location that user was seeing before rotation.
 -> Use NewArrivals-Card-EResources-Card ... layout to display static pages -> Decrease the startup time
 -> Write Log.d debugging statements in the form className::method() for all overridden methods